liujuanjuan1984/telegram_treehole/README.md

-# Telegram Treehole
+# Telegram To Rum Bot

-A telegram bot that accepts text submissions, sends them to the blockchain(rum group), and generates a secret message (treehole).
-All secret messages are signed with the same key for anonymity, so no one knows who posted which secret message.
+A telegram bot accepts messages and sends them to the blockchain of RumNetwork.

+All messages are signed with the same key for anonymity.

+It can be used as treehole and accepts messages from different users.

+It can also be used as a notebook that accept forward messages from one user or some users in the config.USERS.

-About QuoRum (support the blockchain to store content):
+More about QuoRum (support the blockchain to store content):

 - https://rumsystem.net/
 - https://github.com/rumsystem/quorum